NortonLifeLock Inc. (NLOK) upgraded Issued by Wall Street Gurus

 NLOK’s Market Performance

-NLOK stocks went down by -6.33% for the week, with a monthly jump of 6.43% and a quarterly performance of 12.87%, while its annual performance rate touched 36.37%.
-The volatility ratio for the week stands at 2.62% while the volatility levels for the past 30 days are set at 3.16% for NortonLifeLock Inc..
-The simple moving average for the period of the last 20 days is 1.70% for NLOK stocks with a simple moving average of 7.04% for the last 200 days.
+NLOK stocks went up by 3.61% for the week, with a monthly jump of 14.50% and a quarterly performance of 15.97%, while its annual performance rate touched 47.41%.
+The volatility ratio for the week stands at 4.30% while the volatility levels for the past 30 days are set at 3.54% for NortonLifeLock Inc..
+The simple moving average for the period of the last 20 days is 3.67% for NLOK stocks with a simple moving average of 10.36% for the last 200 days.

 Analysts’ Opinion of NLOK